Learning from home: Lessons from Speexx

 Learning from home the Speexx way

 Here at Speexx, a language learning platform for the digital workplace, we’ve always been champions of flexible, digital learning – including learning from home.
 As much of the world is only now becoming acquainted with new ways of learning, we’re happy to share that we’ve not only maintained learning continuity within our own company, but improved on it: Learning (from home) within Speexx has actually increased since most cities began their “lockdowns.”
+Indeed, Speexx is the new normal!

 We hope that current global circumstances change.
 For now, at least, we’re thrilled to see what our “Speexxies” are doing with the extra time they have indoors.
 Data from our internal learning platform, “Speexx Academy,” paints an impressive global picture of our dynamic and flexible culture, which indeed embraces and empowers learning from home.